 Other files, such as Gtk::Builder ui files, are best loaded from resources stored in the application binary itself.
 This eliminates the need for most of the files that would traditionally be installed in an application-specific location in /usr/share.

 gtkmm includes application support that is built on top of Gio::Application.
 In this chapter we'll build a simple application by starting from scratch, adding more and more pieces over time.
-Along the way, we'll learn about Gtk::Application, Gtk::Builder, resources, application menus, settings, Gtk::HeaderBar, Gtk::Stack, Gtk::SearchBar, Gtk::ListBox, and more.
+Along the way, we'll learn about Gtk::Application, Gtk::Builder, resources, menus, settings, Gtk::HeaderBar, Gtk::Stack, Gtk::SearchBar, Gtk::ListBox, and more.